Get ready to live stream on YouTube

 See it in action

-Make your production a success
+Make your live stream a success

 - Make sure your battery is charged.
-A good rule of thumb is 1% phone battery is used per one minute of stream.
+You can estimate that 1% phone battery is used per one minute of stream.
 External battery packs can come in handy.

-- Turn on your “do not disturb” setting so your stream isn’t interrupted by a phone call.
+- Turn on your “do not disturb” setting so your live stream isn’t interrupted by a phone call.